ayarapontioso/PYTHON3-7--text_adventure_game/README.txt

 This is an extension of the exercise in Learning Python the Hard Way (I think ~ex27?) that I add stuff to from time to time.
 It's mostly just to test out different things to see how well i've learned them.

 To do list:
+	convert everything to classes now that i understand them fix all of those globalssssss

 	add more items
 	fights
 		health